 My First Visit to Kronk Gym

-The first time I walked into the Kronk Recreation Center and through the red doors of Kronk’s boxing gym, I was invited by Thomas Hearns and Emanuel Steward.
+The first time I walked into the Kronk Recreation Center and through the red doors of Kronk’s boxing gym, I was invited by Thomas Hearns and Emanuel Steward in 1987.

 Hearns had recently defeated Juan Roldan for the vacant WBC Middleweight Title.
 I sat at the Carl’s Chop House table and asked Hearns when he would fight Sugar Ray Leonard again.
 I told him I wanted to break the story.